BSocSc DEGREE COMPLIANCE

 Check Subject Requirements set by Schools (Course Search & Curriculum)

 In addition to the University Requirements, Subject requirements must also be met according to the School's curriculum and the rules specified in the Course Search for your relevant year of entry.
-For information and advice on these use the Course Search (Guide on how to use Course Search) or contact your school for advice:
+For information and advice on these use the Course Search (BSocSc Guide to Using Course Search 2017/18) or contact your school for advice:

 - In Stage 2 & 3 you must register to specified number of credits; 50 credits in each joint-major subject (100 total).
 For International students an additional 60 credits will show for the year abroad.